Summary

 3.1 AB 1284 — The Backbone of California R‑PACE Oversight

-DFPI’s public guidance underscores AB 1284’s operational expectations: oral confirmation of key terms before signing; independent income/asset verification; and value-based caps (e.g., 15% up to $700,000 of value and 10% above that amount), which functionally limit over‑leveraging.
+DFPI’s public guidance clarifies AB’s operational expectations, including oral confirmation of key terms before signing, independent verification of income, and value-based caps (e.g., 15% up to $700,000 of value and 10% above that amount), which effectively limit averaging.
 These sit alongside translation, disclosures, and annual reporting obligations first codified in companion SB 242.

 3.2 SB 242 (2017), AB 2063 (2018), and Ongoing DFPI Authority

-SB 242 strengthened consumer protections by requiring oral confirmation of terms, limiting contractor incentives, and tightening reporting to local agencies—groundwork for DFPI’s later enforcement.
+SB 242 strengthened consumer protections by requiring oral confirmation of terms, limiting contractor incentives, and enhancing reporting to local agencies—laying the groundwork for the DFPI’s later enforcement.

 AB 2063 further barred execution of PACE or commencement of work before the ability‑to‑pay and other criteria are verified, and refined the definitions and enrollment rules for PACE solicitors/agents.
 These measures are now the state “floor” that must harmonize with the CFPB’s new “ceiling.”